 One small caveat: This mattress is a bit bouncier than other latex beds we’ve seen and tried.
 Still, it doesn’t affect how comfortable and cool it feels every night.

-LUCID Plush Gel Memory Foam Latex Mattress
+LUCID Cooling Gel Memory Foam Latex Mattress

 Take note, though, that this is an ultra-plush bed which is excellent for those who want the softest bed in town.
 It has an open cell technology that leaves lasting body impressions.
 It works for pressure relief but side sleepers should be cautious about shoulder support and hip position.